EvilBytecode/Evilbytecode-Shellcode-Go-Tactics/README.md

 Focuses on hijacking threads in remote system processes to execute malicious code.

 ### Threadless Injection
-Demonstrates threadless injection using Rust, where shellcode is injected without creating a new thread.
+Demonstrates threadless injection using Go & C, where shellcode is injected without creating a new thread.